 This chapter discusses how to use HERC's average cost dataset.
-The chapter covers four topics: 1) a brief summary of the methods, 2) assumptions underlying the dataset, 3) how to correctly use the dataset, and 4) when not to use the dataset.
+The chapter covers five topics: 1) a brief summary of the methods, 2) assumptions underlying the dataset, 3) how to correctly use the dataset, 4) when not to use the dataset, and 5) duplicates.
 Although we hope that these data will be useful, we do not expect that they will be appropriate for every study.
 For this reason, later in this chapter we discuss limitations with these data and instances where these data are not appropriate.
-Appendix 3 includes the contents of the HERC Average Cost data.
+Appendix 2 includes the contents of the HERC Average Cost data.